Uniformizing Gromov hyperbolic spaces with Busemann functions

+In particular, for an anchored descending geodesic ray $\gamma$ with $h(\gamma(0)) = 0$, Lemma \ref{height busemann} shows that $b_{\gamma} \doteq_{3} h$.
+We fix such a descending geodesic ray $\gamma$ for the remainder of this section and write $b:=b_{\gamma}$ for the associated Busemann function.
 Let $\omega \in \p X$ be the point corresponding to the equivalence class of $\gamma$ in the Gromov boundary of $X$; note that Lemma \ref{bounded distance vertical} shows that all anchored descending geodesic rays belong to the equivalence class $\omega$ defined by $\gamma$.
-Our next goal is to show that the boundary $\p_{\omega}X$ of $X$ relative to $\omega$ can be canonically identified with the completion $\bar{Z}$ of $Z$ in such a way that the extension of the metric $d$ to $\bar{Z}$ is a visual metric on $\p_{\omega}X$ based at $\omega$ with parameter $-\log a$.
+Our final goal in this section is to show that the boundary $\p_{\omega}X$ of $X$ relative to $\omega$ can be canonically identified with the completion $\bar{Z}$ of $Z$ in such a way that the extension of the metric $d$ to $\bar{Z}$ is a visual metric on $\p_{\omega}X$ based at $\omega$ with parameter $\log \alpha$.